 Of course, there’s a much simpler explanation that covers all of the facts.
 It’s called plastic failure and it can be caused by the material used, poor design, sloppy manufacturing processes or improper handling.

-Deeply Concerned About Microwaving Water
+False Notions About Dangers of Microwaving Water

 Microwave Foaming a Nuisance but Completely Harmless